sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

   - Public-key Authentication
 * **REST** authentication
   - Password-based Authentication with JWT token-based authentication
+  - Certificate-based Authentication with JWT token-based authentication

-(TODO/DELL: Add REST certificate-based authentication if we need it for the CLI to authenticate to the REST server.
-In the event that certificate-based authentication is needed, the REST server must be enhanced to accept all types of authentication concurrently)
+  - The REST server must be enhanced to accept all types of authentication concurrently
 * **gNMI** Authentication
   - Password-based Authentication with Token-based authentication
   - Certificate-based Authentication

 #### 1.1.1.2 CLI Authentication to REST server
 Given that the CLI module works by issuing REST transactions to the Management Framework's REST server, the CLI module must also be able to authenticate with the REST server when REST authentication is enabled.
-This can be accomplished via several approaches:
+This can be accomplished via the following steps:
-1. **UNIX Socket** -- Since a user accessing the CLI has already been authenticated, the CLI module can communicate with the REST server via a UNIX socket.
-This UNIX socket is accessed as `root`, will not enforce any authentication methods, and is solely intended for use between CLI and REST server, so care must be taken to ensure that it is not remotely accessible by any indirect means.
-The user must also not be allowed to escalate their own privileges or execute unauthorized commands; this includes dropping into the Bash shell and executing commands from there.
-Additionally, the username of the CLI user must be shared between the CLI and the REST server, so that the REST server can further relay this information to Translib for RBAC enforcement.
-Note that this approach is still being researched, and (at first glance) a significant portion of custom code will need to be implemented.
-2. **Self-Signed Certificates** -- As a user authenticates with SSH and is given access to the CLI shell, a script runs to generate a self-signed certificate associated with the user.
-Alternatively, the user's self-signed certificate may be generated when the user is "created" on the system.
-The user's information is embedded in the Subject field of the certificate, and then the certificate is installed in a static location (i.e., trust store).
-The CLI authenticates to the REST server with the same certificate, which is accepted because the REST server trusts all certificates installed in the static location.
-This approach is not as performant as the UNIX socket approach, but has the advantage of allowing the REST server to treat all incoming connections the same way, regardless of the client being a REST endpoint or the CLI module.

-(TODO/DELL: Finalize on one of the above methods, then revise the document)
+1. When a user is created on the system, a self-signed certificate is generated with the username embedded into the Subject field.
+That self-signed certificate will be stored in the user's home directory, with access permissions limited to that user only.
+The self-signed certificate will be used for mutual authentication from the KLISH shell to the REST server.
+**Design note:** Certificate-based authentication is desired over password-based authentication for the CLI-to-REST connection because it prevents the need to store and forward any plaintext passwords.
+Per-user certificates with strict file permissions are desired so as to ensure that users cannot drop into the Linux shell and perform operations as other than themselves (e.g., via `curl` with a shared certificate, or someone else's certificate).
+2. When a user logs into the switch, the switch will authenticate the user by using the username and password credentials.
+3. When the KLISH process is started, its UID and GID are set to those of the user that was authenticated by `sshd` or `login` (as through the console).
+4. When the KLISH shell is spawned, it will create a persistent, local HTTP connection over an internal TCP connection, and send the REST request to authenticate this KLISH session as the logged-in user, which can be looked up through NSS by using `getpwuid()`.
+This request will contain the user's client certificate.
+5. The REST server will authenticate the user and return a token with the username encoded in it.
+The KLISH CLI must cache this token and use it for all future requests from this KLISH session.
+The REST server will also maintain this token to username mapping with it so as to identify all future requests as well.
+This will also allow the REST server in creating AuditLogs for all the requests sent from KLISH, as well as pass the username to Translib for RBAC enforcement.
+6. KLISH CLI session will store the authentication token, and from then on, KLISH CLI will send REST request using the persistent connection with the authentication token in the HTTP header to the REST server for all the CLI commands.
+7. The KLISH session must be able to cleanly handle ctrl-c breaks while it is busy waiting on a response from the REST server.
+8. When the user exits the KLISH CLI session, the HTTP persistent connection is closed.
+The REST server will clean up the corresponding authentication token for its corresponding KLISH CLI Client.

 #### 1.1.1.3 Translib Enforcement of RBAC
 The Translib module in the [management framework](https://github.com/project-arlo/SONiC/blob/master/doc/mgmt/Management%20Framework.md) is a central point for all commands, regardless of the interface (CLI, REST, gNMI).
 Therefore, the RBAC enforcement will be done in Translib library.